ivancuric/onrender/README.md

 Waits for an element to finish rendering and then runs the callback function.
 For situations when `setTimeout(0)` or `requestAnimationFrame` doesn't quite cut it (when it takes >16ms to render).
 Setting large "magic number" `setTimeout` values is sub-optimal and guesswork at best, since you don't know the hardware capabilities of the client's device.
 It might take 2ms, or it might take 150ms (hopefully not!)

 Useful when appending HTML to the DOM or toggling the style from `display: none` to `display: block` before running additional style calculations or other code that requires the element to be rendered.
+Use cases include overlays of all sorts you don't wish to keep in the memory such as modals, fullscreen navigations and other layout-intensive stuff.

-Uses `requestAnimationFrame` and `getBoundingClientRect` and remains *very* performant (under 0.2ms per frame on a 2014 MBP, not taking into consideration Chrome's 2-4ms render time).
+Implemented using `requestAnimationFrame` and `getBoundingClientRect` and is *very* performant (under 0.2ms per frame on a 2014 MBP, not taking into consideration Chrome's 2-4ms render time).

 ## Installation
 Use it as a node module: